aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ### Edge properties

 Use edge properties to represent the strength, weight or quality of a relationship.
-Using edge properties, you can further filter which edges a traversal follows – following only `KNOWS` edges in a social graph whose `strength` property is greater than 5, for example – or compute a cumulative result along a path – calculting the shortest, or cheapest, or quickest route through a logistics network, for example.
+Using edge properties, you can further filter which edges a traversal follows – following only `KNOWS` edges in a social graph whose `strength` property is greater than 5, for example – or compute a cumulative result along a path – calculating the shortest, or cheapest, or quickest route through a logistics network, for example.

 You can also use edge properties to store metadata such as a version number, last updated timestamp, or access control list.